 Communicating with youth and their caregivers about the value of confidential services helps to normalize the risk screening process and encourage adolescent autonomy.
 AHI has resources to help your health center communicate your confidentiality practices to adolescent patients and their parents/caregivers.

 Infographic highlighting the importance of adolescent risk screening and suggest work flows for implementation.

 We Can Help!

 Interested in getting your practice up to speed on providing confidential risk behavior screening for adolescent patients?
-We help health centers across the country instate customized workflows to best fit their needs and implement best practice in adolescent health care.
+We help health centers across the country implement customized workflows to best fit their needs and carry out best practices in adolescent health care.